Sponsored Projects Office, University of California, Berkeley

 The National Science Foundation's FastLane is a web-based computer system used for information exchange and business transactions between NSF and its client community.

-All NSF investigators and their administrators must use FastLane to prepare and submit proposals, project reports, supplemental funding requests, and no-cost extensions and other notifications and requests, as well as perform other functions such as change principal investigators (PIs), transfer PIs, and add subawards.
+All NSF investigators and their administrators must use FastLane to prepare and submit proposals, supplemental funding requests, and no-cost extensions and other notifications and requests, as well as perform other functions such as change principal investigators (PIs), transfer PIs, and add subawards.
 FastLane is also used for administration of proposals and awards by the Sponsored Projects Office (SPO) and NSF, and for panel peer review.

 Proposal Functions

 FastLane proposal applications are organized in sections that follow the traditional format of NSF proposals.
-A tip for users: if you are lost or have made errors, navigate backwards ("Go back") to find your bearings or to check for mistakes.
+A tip for users: if you are lost or have made errors, navigate backwards (“Go back”) to find your bearings or to check for mistakes.
+FastLane Help that can be accessed at the right top corner of the FastLane home page is a great tool with step-by-step instructions on every function of FastLane.
+Below is a brief description of some functions to get you started.

 Proposal Preparation